Compliance

 CC8.1 (Change Management): Drata and Vanta track pull requests in GitHub, which covers part of the requirement.
 But if your auditor wants to see the ticket-to-deployment workflow, including approval steps in Linear or Shortcut, you're back to manual screenshots.

 These aren't edge cases.
-For a typical B2B SaaS company, application-level controls account for roughly 15-25% of the total evidence package.
-And honestly, they eat up a disproportionate amount of time because each one requires you to log in, navigate to the right screen, take a screenshot, crop it, and upload it with the right label.
+For a typical B2B SaaS company, application-level controls account for roughly 15 to 25% of the total evidence package.
+They eat up a disproportionate amount of time because each one requires you to log in, navigate to the right screen, capture it, crop it, and upload it with the right label.
 Do that for 30 controls every quarter and you start to understand why people look for alternatives.

 Pricing: What You'll Actually Pay